The Sovereignty of God

 Arminian and Romish freedom is the power of contrary choice.
 There is nothing, absolutely nothing in any circumstance in heaven above, or earth beneath, or the waters under the earth-but especially in heaven above-that necessitates a given volition.
 The opposite choice is always as possible as the one chosen.

 But what might divine freedom be?
 One thing is clear.
 There is no power, circumstance, or principle external to God that necessitates or even induces him to do anything.
 Of course, before the creation of the world there were no circumstances at all, though some philosopher might say that there were eternal principles external to him.
 But for the Christian there was nothing before he created something.
-But does this mean that God could have chosen no to create?
+But does this mean that God could have chosen not to create?

 The confusion that permeates discussion on this subject arises from the rather natural impulse to understand the will of God as similar to the will of man, or, more accurately, similar to what many theologians think the will of man is.
 In particular, they picture God as earlier undecided, and later at a moment in time God makes a choice.
 The theologian may indeed recognize that there is no external motivation, but he still holds to the possibility that God could have willed otherwise.

 This confusion is due to the fact that the authors often forget that God is immutable.
 Grotius seems to have argued that no one form of atonement is absolutely necessary.
 The law, he maintains, is a product of the divine will and not something inherent in his nature.
 Therefore God is free to enforce, to abrogate, or in any way to alter the laws.
-Grotiusis not the only one who seems to assume that God’s will is free in the sense that he can change his mind at any time.
+Grotius is not the only one who seems to assume that God’s will is free in the sense that he can change his mind at any time.
 Freedom, however, should be defined, and the implications of the definition should be stated.
 For example, human freedom may consist in the circumstance that one’s conduct is not determined by physicochemical law.
 From this definition, if accepted, it follows that the universe is not a mechanism.
 But, so far as this definition goes, human conduct can be necessitated by a divine teleological law.
 As for the freedom of God, he is surely free from control by any superior power, for there is no power superior to God.
 But as immutable by nature-see Grotius’s distinction between will and nature a few lines above-God’s will and action are unalterable.

 Hodge-who rejects Grotius’s view of the atonement-is perhaps a little, but not much, better.
-God, he says, “willsthe precept because it is intrinsically right....
+God, he says, “wills the precept because it is intrinsically right....
 There must be an absolute standard of righteousness.”
 Such a statement places a standard of justice outside of God.
 The standard is intrinsically right, hence independent of God’s sovereignty-indeed, sovereignty has been abandoned.
 Hodge, however, wants to avoid this implication, for unlike Grotius, Hodge immediately adds, “This absolute standard is the divine nature ... the divine intelligence.”
 This addition gives the impression of maintaining divine sovereignty as against any external power or principle.
 But it faces an equally difficult objection.
 It raises the question as to the difference between will and nature.
 What is nature?
 Do we not speak of the nature of God, the nature of God’s will, the nature of God’s intelligence?
 Nature is not a constituent of anything.
 It is simply the thing’s characteristics.
 God’s nature, like a dog’s nature, is such and such because such are the characteristics of the dog or of God.
 The nature is simply the way the dog or God acts.
 There is no nature that controls God’s will.
 As Isaac Watts once wrote, “Dogs delight to bark and bite, for ‘tis their nature to.”1

 In addition to examining the term nature, one must ask what is will?
 If we speak of the human will, we refer to a somewhat momentary act of choice.
 After having considered the relative desirability of this versus that line of action-or, what is the same thing, between an action and doing nothing-such as investing in AT&T or just leaving the money in the checking account-and having puzzled over it indecisively for a period of time-we come to a conclusion and make our choice: We decide and do it.
 Then when we start to study theology and to consider the will of God, we are apt to think, or subconsciously suppose, that God makes decisions.
-He willed to create, he willed-aftersome deliberation-to save some, and so on.
+He willed to create, he willed-after some deliberation-to save some, and so on.
 Though we may not say so out loud, we suppose that God was puzzled: He could create or he could refuse to create; he could save or could refuse to save some; and if he decided to save some, he could use any means imaginable.

 Now, although these choices are all of one nature, all subject to the same considerations, Hodge and others want to give the last question an answer different from their answer to the prior questions.
 This seems to me to be logically inconsistent, for if it relieves God of indecision on the last point, it pictures him as indecisive on the prior points and assigns to him a relatively momentary act of choice.
 This makes God a temporal creature-or if not a creature, at least a temporal being.

 Such a view is utterly inconsistent with divine omniscience.
 The immutable God never learned anything and never changed his mind.
 He knew everything from eternity.
 This everything includes both the number of mosquitoes in Jackson Hole and the number of planets in the solar system.
 Underlying these two examples is the creation of a temporal universe.
-For time began with the creation of the first nonomniscient angel.
+For time began with the creation of the first non-omniscient angel.

 Without claiming infallibility, and certainly no omniscience, I believe the above to be substantially what the Bible implies.
 Perhaps one should quote a few of the more clearly supporting verses.
 This is all the more appropriate because many, even most, of the volumes on Systematic Theology are strangely deficient at this point.
 Fortunately the indispensable Charnock fills the gap.
 Yet as Charnock shows, most of the Scriptural references are examples rather than universal claims.
-If God knows the number of hair son our heads and calls all the stars by name and notices the fall of every sparrow, we are encouraged to believe that he knows everything.
+If God knows the number of hairs on our heads and calls all the stars by name and notices the fall of every sparrow, we are encouraged to believe that he knows everything.
 There are nonetheless certain more general statements and inferences from his other attributes.
 Some of the latter will be quoted first.

 The first of these verses is one that can easily be misunderstood, but neither should it be undervalued.